 If there’s one thing that all divorced individuals know is that separations can be expensive.
-This means that there may not be the plethora of gifts around the tree this year.
+This means that there may not be a plethora of gifts around the tree this year.
 However, these are just things!
 They’re not a measurement of how much you love your children.
 There are plenty of ways to celebrate the holidays without tons of gifts.
-You can take a drive to a state park, see the sunrise together, cook an amazing dinner for them.
+You can take a drive to a state park, see the sunrise together, and cook an amazing dinner for them.
 Find unique ways to celebrate without breaking the bank.

 Take it one holiday at a time.
 Surviving the holidays after a divorce is something that will become much easier with time.
 However, there’s no need to worry about every holiday after this.
 Just focus on this season, and deal with next season next year.
 Remember that children grow up fast and time goes by quicker than you can imagine.
 Be present.
 Give thanks.
 Spend quality time with those you love.